 There are many ways to search for scholarships, and remember, there is no reason to pay money for a scholarship search service!
-The most reputable scholarship searches and lists are available free of charge.
+The most respected scholarship searches and lists are available free of charge.
 Try these reputable sites:

+Yes!
 Many scholarships, large and small, are available to students, especially incoming freshmen, through the schools to which you’re applying.
-We strongly recommend you visit the scholarship pages at the schools you’re interested in attending to get a better idea of the awards you would be eligible to receive.
+We strongly recommend you visit the financial aid pages at the schools you’re interested in attending to get a better idea of the awards you would be eligible to receive.
 You will be automatically considered for some scholarships just by applying to the school, while others will require additional information in order to apply.
 Not only are general scholarships available, many are also offered for the various colleges and majors within the university system.
 The links below will direct you to the scholarship pages of Iowa’s Regent Universities.